marcelm/radonwave/README.md

 with this program.
 To get around this, I run it continuously on a Raspberry Pi that connects regularly to the radon detector.

+Make sure you install the latest firmware.
+The Wave and also this script were very unstable until I installed firmware from Feb.
+21, 2018.

 # Hardware requirements

+* An Airthings Wave
 * A Bluetooth adapter that supports Bluetooth Low Energy (BLE).